-Figure 8 Geometric processing Workflow
+Figure B.9 — Geometric processing Workflow

 The NBMP service provider can provide the geometric processing service to interested users using the above workflow.
 As described in section 6.1.2, the task directory at the service provider can include details about each of the four tasks (vertex transformation, primitive assembly, clipping, window viewport transformation).
-The workflow manager can then pick these tasks to prepare the workflow described in Figure 8 above.
+The workflow manager can then pick these tasks to prepare the workflow described in Figure B.9 above.